GermanLepin/GermanLepin/README.md

 ### Hi there 👋

+My name is German, and I am a qualified and professional backend developer with strong creative, analytical, and technical skills.
+In my current position, I have been designing cloud solutions as a Golang developer for almost two years.

+🛠 My Tech Stack
+- Golang
+- Kubernetes
+- Postgres
+- Kafka

 <!--
 **GermanLepin/GermanLepin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.